DataDog/documentation/content/en/tracing/setup_overview/custom_instrumentation/dotnet.md

 ### Instrument methods via attributes

 <div class="alert alert-warning">
-  <strong>Note:</strong> This requires adding the `Datadog.Trace.Annotations` NuGet package and enabling automatic instrumentation for your application.
+  <strong>Note:</strong> This feature requires adding the `Datadog.Trace.Annotations` NuGet package and enabling automatic instrumentation for your application.
 </div>

 Add `[Trace]` to methods for Datadog to trace them when running with automatic instrumentation.
 If automatic instrumentation is not enabled, this attribute has no effect on your application.